Apocrei/Better-Status-Indicators-for-Keychron-Q3/README.md

 - Scroll Lock ON -> PrintScreen, ScrollLock, Pause turn red
 - Works even when RGB is toggled OFF: lock status still updates, so you never get "stuck red" keys

-> Insert indicator was intentionally removed (there is no standard OS "Insert lock" to track).

 ---

 ## Quick Start